Macedonia (Greece): Jews of Thessaloniki and other cities

 Northern Greece has had Jewish communities since ancient times, including the historically-significant and Greek-speaking Romaniote community.
 During the Ottoman era Thessaloniki became the centre of a Sephardi community which comprised more than half the city's population, as Ottoman authorities invited Jews who had been expelled from Castille in the aftermath of the Alhambra Decree of 1492 to resettle in the Ottoman Empire.
 The community nicknamed the city la madre de Israel (the mother of Israel) and Jerusalem of the Balkans, and brought with it the Judaeo-Spanish, or Ladino, language which became the mother tongue of Thessaloniki Jews.
 By the 1680s about 300 families of Sephardi followers of Sabbatai Zevi had converted to Islam, becoming a sect known as the Dönmeh (converts), and migrated to Thessaloniki, whose population was by that time majority-Jewish.
 They established an active community that thrived for about 250 years.
 Many of their descendants later became prominent in trade.
 Thessaloniki Jews later became pioneers of socialism and the labour movement in Greece.

 Between the 15th and early 20th centuries, Thessaloniki was the only city in Europe where Jews were a majority of the population.
 The Great Thessaloniki Fire of 1917 destroyed much of the city and left 50,000 Jews homeless.
 Many Jews emigrated to the United States, Palestine, and Paris after the loss of their livelihoods, being unable to wait for the government to create a new urban plan for rebuilding, which was eventually done.
 The aftermath of the Greco-Turkish War and the expulsion of Greeks from Turkey saw nearly 100,000 ethnic Greeks resettled in Thessaloniki, reducing the proportion of Jews in the total community.
 Following the demographic shift, Jews made up about 20% of the city's population.
 During the interwar period, Greece granted the Jews the same civil rights as other Greek citizens.
-In March 1926, Greece re-emphasised that all citizens of Greece enjoyed equal rights, and a considerable proportion of the city's Jews decided to stay.